E-Girls TZ enables girls from low income families to own e-learning Computers starting in primary level

 S-DEV Geneva 05 : A rendezvous in Geneva for innovating cities from all over the world

 Sustainable urban development is one of the great challenges of the 21st century.
-Actors from all over the world - local authorities, business, NGOs, international agencies - will come together at S-DEV Geneva from 11 to 13 October 2005 at GENEVA PALEXPO.
+Actors from all over the world - local authorities, business, NGOs, international agencies came together at S-DEV at GENEVA PALEXPO.
 An annual interactive event for the discovery and exchange of concrete developments.
 More

 MTN announce partnership with UConnect for schools' Internet